rmartinezdezayas/rmartinezdezayas.github.io/README.md

+**Welcome to my blog!**

 Hi, I'm Gabriel, passionate about the data world.

-**Welcome to my first blog entry!**

 ### Who am I?
 I'm a data lover based in Madrid, Spain.